One-Frame Calibration with Siamese Network in Facial Action Unit Recognition: Experiments

 \Cref{tab:AU_intensity_estimation_performances_on_DISFA} reports the performance of CSN-IR50 on AU intensity estimation on DISFA in comparison to other methods.
 Firstly, CSN substantially improves the performance of IR50 for NCG and also greatly outperforms the naive OFC method of IR50 with BS, with a difference of 0.08 in ICC(3,1) and a difference of 0.09 in Mean Absolute Error (MAE).
 Secondly, in comparison to other SOTA NCG methods, our CSN-IR50 demonstrates a substantially higher ICC(3,1) of 0.67 and a near-best MAE of 0.22 (the best being 0.20).
 ICC(3,1) measures the consistency between the model estimations and the human expert labels in the dataset.
 We believe ICC(3,1) is a better metric here because of the high imbalance of DISFA.

 \Cref{tab:AU_detection_performances_on_DISFA} reports the performance of CSN-IR50 on AU detection on DISFA in comparison to other models.
 Firstly, it again substantially improves the performance of IR50 for NCG and outperforms the naive OFC method of IR50 with BS\footnote{IR50 (OFC w/ BS) has substantially worse performance than other methods because baseline subtraction is intrinsically not appropriate for outputting AU occurrences in binary format.
-The IR50 network output for a neutral face is supposed to be very close to that for the reference image, either slightly higher and slightly lower.
+The IR50 network output for a neutral face is supposed to be very close to that for the reference image, either slightly higher or slightly lower.
 Thus, after baseline subtraction, the final output might be either a small positive or a small negative.
 When it is a small positive, it would be considered as high consistency in AU intensity estimation but would be considered as a false positive in AU detection.} in both F1 score and accuracy.
-Secondly, in comparison to other SOTA NCG methods, our CSN-IR50 demonstrates a higher F1 score and equal-to-best accuracy of 94.1.
+Secondly, in comparison to other SOTA NCG methods, our CSN-IR50 demonstrates both a higher F1 score and a higher accuracy.

-Note that the comparison between our CSN-IR50 and other SOTA models here is not an apples to apples comparison because CSN-IR50 is for OFC while the SOTA models are for NCG.
+Note that the comparison between our CSN-IR50 and other SOTA models here is not an apples-to-apples comparison because CSN-IR50 is for OFC while the SOTA models are for NCG.
 However, also note that the effectiveness of our proposed CSN architecture is demonstrated only using the simple IR50 as the backbone for simplicity in our paper, and we believe the CSN architecture design has great potential to be integrated with more complicated, advanced backbone models for AU recognition to achieve higher performance.

 As shown in \Cref{tab:AU_recognition_performances_on_DISFA+_and_UNBC-McMaster}, our CSN-IR50 demonstrates similar superiority over IR50 (NCG) and IR50 (OFC w/ BS) on the DISFA+ and UNBC-McMaster datasets.
-No results of other methods are shown because both of them have been hardly used for evaluating recent SOTA AU recognition models.
+No results of other methods are shown because both datasets have rarely been used for evaluating recent SOTA AU recognition models.